 Day of the Dead, or Día de los Muertos, is a holiday in which friends and family gather to remember loved ones who have passed away.
-In Austin, this has grown into a city-wide, party, procession and vigil, celebrating the city’s multi-ethnic heritage.
-There are several Día de los Muertos events happening in the Austin area over the next several weeks.
+In Austin, this has grown into a city-wide, party, procession and vigil, celebrating the city’s multi-ethnic heritage with several Día de los Muertos events happening over the next several weeks.

 — Rosita y Conchita @ Austin Scottish Rite Theater

 Rosita y Conchita is a Día de los Muertos bilingual play about two sisters who try to reunite on the Day of the Dead.
 Along the way Rosita keeps getting lost, but she miraculously finds her way to Conchita through familiar sounds and images.
 Based on the award-winning children’s book Rosita y Conchita by Erich Haeger and Eric González.
-Tickets are $8 for children; $12 for ages 12 & up, which you can purchase online here.
+Tickets are $10 for children ages 3-11, free for ages 2 & under, and $15 for ages 12 & up.
+You can get tickets online here.

 — Viva la Vida Parade & Festival @ Downtown Austin

 Saturday, October 27, 12 – 6 p.m.

 Mexic-Arte Museum’s Viva La Vida Fest is Austin’s largest and longest-running Día de los Muertos festival, featuring a Grand Procession at 12 p.m. followed by, hands-on art activities and artist demos, and a celebration with traditional foods, local artist and retail booths, a low-rider exhibition, live music and performances throughout the day.
 Free and open to the public!